ClementPerroud/Gym-Trading-Env/docs/source/rl_tutorial.rst

 --------------------

 Your RL-agent will need inputs.
 It is your job to make sure it has everything it needs.
-**The environment will recognize as inputs every column that contains the keyword 'feature' in its name.**

 .. code-block:: python